opengsn/docs/javascript-client/gsn-helpers.md

 ### deploy <a id="deploy"></a>

 Deploy the singleton RelayHub instance, as well as other required GSN contracts (StakeManager, Penalizer, TestPaymaster).
-Saves the deployment results to the <workdir> directory.
+Saves the deployment results to the &lt;workdir> directory.

 ```bash
 npx gsn deploy [--from <account>] [--workdir <directory>] [--network <url>]